-If you do not get your audience involved early, they will not be involved later.
+If you do not get your audience involved early, they will not become involved later.

 Super Speaking Tool #3 – Respond to their reactions.
 When I say, “Is that Denzel Washington?”
 I look at someone in the audience who is laughing a little too hard (or too loudly) and respond by saying, “You didn’t have to laugh that loud.”
 That tag-on line gets another laugh but it also does something else that’s very important.
-It lets the audience know you are listening to them and makes it feel like it is a dialogue and not a monologue.
+It lets my audience know I am listening to them and makes them feel like it is a dialogue and not a monologue.

 Everything you do delivery-wise should be subtle

 Super Speaking Tool #5 – Use the look after the line to make the line work.
 Darren LaCroix once told me, “Reactions tell the story.”
 When I give the lady’s line and say, “Say some things,” the line itself is funny and then the look after the line adds to it.
-The look should say, “Are you serious?!”
+The look should say, “Are you serious?
+Right Now?!”

 Super Speaking Tool #6 – Wait for the laughter to hit the tail end before you begin to speak again.
 Watch again when she said, “Say some things” and see how I waited until the laughter had ALMOST come to a complete stop before I spoke again.

 Super Speaking Tool #7 – Look for tag-on lines.
 Once the laughter from the “Say some things” line died down, I added a tag-on line of “And I was speechless!,” which gave my audience another laugh.
-That line was not in that story until about a year after I started giving it.
+That line was not in that story until about a year after I started telling it.
 When you tell your stories over and over and you record them, you will be able to listen to them and see where tag-on lines can give you extra humor or deeper profundity.
-Look for them always no matter how long you’ve been telling that story.
+Always continue to look for tag-on lines no matter how long you’ve been telling your story.

 Super Speaking Tool #8 – Step up to your point.
-You’ll notice when I made the point, “Don’t get ready; stay ready,” I walked out closer (actually into) my audience.
+You’ll notice when I made the point, “Don’t get ready; stay ready,” I walked out closer to my audience.
 This is for two reasons.

 One: I like them to know I am speaking directly to them in a conversational way and I can anchor that spot on the floor to hold those conversation if I keep going to it at the right time.

 Two: It’s easier to see them nod their heads in agreement and easier for them to realize that I see them because I am closer to them.
-Again, you want to do everything you can do to let your audience know you see them and you acknowledge them.
-That’s the key to having a monologue.
+Again, you want to do everything you can to let your audience know you see them and you acknowledge them.
+That’s the key to making it feel like a dialogue.

 Latest posts by Craig Valentine (see all)